Mampuru/All_of_me/README.md

 A Flutter application that allow you to digitize your identifty

 ## Features
-- As a user you able ot few you marriage status
+- As a user you able to view your marriage status
 - Link you Drivers licence
 - Link you Passport